haskellfoundation/tech-proposals/proposals/000-comm-grants.md

 ## Goals

-The goal of this proposal is to set up a small grant program administered by the Haskell Foundation.
+The goal of this proposal is to set up a grant program administered by the Haskell Foundation.

 Submissions to the grant program should come from individuals who feel they